jnbreid/enigma_cpp/README.md

 ## Installation

 Make sure you have CMake and Pybind11 installed.
-Then build the module:
+Then, build the module by running:

 ```bash
 mkdir build && cd build